DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - you will be surprised by how approachable they are
     - if you have the right attitude, the mentors will see themselves in you (which is why most have a soft spot to help)
  - Books and publications are great mentors
+ - use the ones that you can physically or digially reach
+ - push your company or school to create mentor network (based on Slack for example)
+    - this is what we did at Photobox Group Security

+ - [What 5,000 Gen Z’ers Tell Us About the Future of Work](https://medium.com/@doorofclubs/what-5-000-gen-zers-tell-us-about-the-future-of-work-6dd00f796e8f) - see reference on importance of mentoring